melanierogan/inclusive_bot/README.md

 > A GitHub App built with [Probot](https://github.com/probot/probot) that checks your pull requests (PR) for unfriendly terminology.

-The github app that you set up on your own repoositories with your own chosen permissions is [here](https://github.com/apps/inclusivebot).
+The bot is currently hosted on glitch, [here](https://melanierogan-inclusive-bot.glitch.me) The github app is [here](https://github.com/apps/inclusivebot).
+You will have to you set up on your own repositories with your own chosen permissions.
-The bot is currently hosted on glitch, [here](https://melanierogan-inclusive-bot.glitch.me)

 ## What this bot will do